qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

         pass
 ~~~

 This gives the same failure, but is it actually calling `list`?
-Let's try the fake implementation again.
+Let's try the cheat-implementation again.

 ~~~python
 class CustomerCli: